 The DTP Management Board has overall responsibility for the effective governance of the Training Partnership and its funding from BBSRC.
 The current Management Board is comprised:

-- Prof Alan Berry (Director and Chair of Management Board, based in Leeds)
+- Dr Tom Bennett (Director and Chair of Management Board, Leeds)

-- Karolina Pyranowska, Victoria Hill and Katie Gelder (Student Reps, Sheffield)
+- Alessandra Sabatini & Katie Shaw (Student Reps, Sheffield)

 The Management Board reports on progress to the White Rose University Consortium Executive Board, ensuring that the Partnership has clear visibility to Vice Chancellors and Pro Vice Chancellors.